royalapplications/docs/src/r2022/royalserver/introduction/what-is-royal-ts.md

 For more information about Royal TS please check the website [https://www.royalapps.com/ts](https://www.royalapps.com/ts).

 > [!NOTE]
 > Please note that [Royal Server](https://www.royalapps.com/server/) and [Royal TS/X](https://www.royalapps.com/ts/) are licensed separately.
-If you purchase a Royal Server licence, you will still need Client licences for most scenarios.
+If you purchase a Royal Server license, you will still need Client licenses for most scenarios.